-Fortunately, the physicians of Georgia Urology are experienced leaders in the treatment and prevention of kidney stones.
-Our kidney stones treatment and prevention program is the one of the largest in the Southeast.
-We offer the most advanced techniques and technology to diagnosis and treat all types of kidney stones.
+Fortunately, the physicians at Georgia Urology are experienced leaders in the treatment and prevention of kidney stones.
+Our kidney stone treatment and prevention program is one of the largest in the Southeast.
+We offer the most advanced techniques and technologies to diagnose and treat all types of kidney stones.

-If you are experiencing symptoms of a kidney stone and need an appointment to see on of our experienced physicians , call Georgia’s Kidney Stone Hotline any time day or night at 1-855-786-6311 to schedule a same day or next business day appointment.
+If you are experiencing symptoms of a kidney stone and need an appointment to see one of our experienced physicians, call Georgia’s Kidney Stone Hotline any time, day or night, at 1-855-786-6311 to schedule a same-day or next-business-day appointment.

 Understanding Kidney Stones

-- Highest incidence is seen in the Southeast United States
+- The highest incidence is seen in the Southeast United States

 - More common in men than women